runejs/server/README.md

 The game server will spin up and be accessible via port 43594.

-## Additional Information
+## Game Client

-#### Supported Game Clients

-RuneJS supports the Java rev435 RuneScape game client: [refactored-client-435](https://github.com/Promises/refactored-client-435)
+The [RuneScape Java Client #435](https://github.com/rune-js/refactored-client-435) must be used to log into a RuneJS game server.